EasiestSoft/submit-software-to-easiestsoft.com/README.md

 There are many software download sites in the world, other than EasiestSoft.com, nothing special

-- Anyone can submit software/solution to EasiestSoft, not just the author of the software
+- Anyone can submit software/solution to EasiestSoft, not just the author of the software, [example](https://easiestsoft.com/web/best-software-find-replace-text-in-multiple-files/)

 - EasiestSoft.com is not an ordinary software download site, but a software-related solution provider for beginners